cloudflare/cloudflare-docs/products/cloudflare-one/src/content/applications/non-HTTP/ssh/ssh-connections.md

 ## 2. Secure The Subdomain With Cloudflare Access

-Next, protect the subdomain you plan to register with a Cloudflare Access policy.
-Follow [these instructions](/setting-up-access/configuring-access-policies/) to build a new policy to control who can connect to the machine.
+Next, protect the subdomain you plan to register with a [Zero Trust policy](/policies/zero-trust).
+Follow [these instructions](/policies/zero-trust/policy-management) to build a new policy to control who can connect to the machine.
 For example, if you share the machine at `ssh.site.com`, build a policy to only allow your team members to connect to that subdomain.

 ## 3. Connect The Remote Machine To Cloudflare